SFPC/code-paper-scissors/readme.md

 In this hands-on workshop, students will learn the essential structures of paper engineering and pop-ups by creating their own textbooks.
 They will then apply what they have learned towards designing and building their own pop-ups.
 During this section, students will be familiarized with the tools and techniques used in the field by building examples of mechanisms for themselves while gaining a basic understanding of pop-up book design.

 ## Friday, Feb.
-8 • Class 5: The Fundamentals of Pop-ups II (Simon) The History of paper and computers
+8 • Class 5: The Fundamentals of Pop-ups II, The History of paper and computers

-*Pam*
+*Simon, Pam*

 In the second section of pop-up fundamentals, we will explore combinations of the different mechanisms learned at the start of the course.
 Pam will discuss the history of looms, paper tape, punchcards, and paper computers— and will discuss them in terms of information systems and cybernetics.